directus/directus/docs/cloud/glossary.md

 Directus Cloud has options to choose the processing power of your Node as well as the number of Nodes your Project runs on.
 Nodes can be configured to meet traffic needs at any scale.
 In general, there are two approaches to scale performance, vertical-scaling and horizontal-scaling.
-Vertical-scaling refers to the use of improved the hardware _(e.g. better CPUs and more RAM)_ to scale up.
+Vertical-scaling refers to the use of improved hardware _(e.g. better CPUs and more RAM)_ to scale up.
 In Directus Cloud, configuring the Node Type will provide vertical-scaling.
 Horizontal-scaling refers to increasing the number of Nodes to scale up.
 In Directus Cloud, adding more Active and Standby Nodes will provide horizontal-scaling.